 Other Federal Assistance.
 While the Clean Water Act is the principal federal program of this type, some other assistance is available.
 (For additional information, see CRS Report RL30478, Federally Supported Water Supply and Wastewater Treatment Programs.)
-The Department of Agriculture (USDA) operates grant and loan programs for water supply and wastewater facilities in rural areas, defined as areas of not more than 10,000 persons.
-In recent years, approximately 65% of loan funds and 57% of grant funds have been obligated to water projects, the remainder to waste disposal projects.
-FY2005 appropriations total \$548 million, sufficient to support more than \$1.4 billion in program activity (counting both appropriations and repaid loans).
+For example, the Department of Agriculture (USDA) operates grant and loan programs for water supply and wastewater facilities in rural areas, defined as areas of not more than 10,000 persons.
+FY2008 appropriations totaled \$535 million, sufficient to support more than \$1.6 billion in program activity (counting both appropriations and repaid loans).
 Two other programs are:

-- The Community Development Block Grant (CDBG) program administered by the Department of Housing and Urban Development.
-FY2005 funds total \$4.1 billion.
-Water and waste disposal projects compete with many other funded public activities and are estimated to account for 10 to 20% of CDBG obligations. - The Economic Development Administration (EDA) of the Department of Commerce provides project grants for construction of public facilities, including water and sewer systems, as part of approved overall economic development programs in areas of lagging economic growth.
-In FY2005, EDA's public works and economic development program is funded at \$166 million.
+- The Community Development Block Grant (CDBG) program administered by the Department of Housing and Urban Development (HUD).
+FY2008 funds totaled \$3.6 billion.
+Water and waste disposal projects compete with many other funded public activities and are estimated by HUD to account for less than 20% of CDBG obligations. - The Economic Development Administration (EDA) of the Department of Commerce.
+EDA provides project grants for construction of public facilities, including but not limited to water and sewer systems, as part of approved overall economic development programs in areas of lagging economic growth.
+In FY2008, EDA's public works and economic development program was funded at \$146 million.

 How Localities Pay for Construction Costs.
-Local governments have primary responsibility for wastewater treatment; they own and operate more than 17,000 treatment plants and 24,000 collection systems nationwide.
+SRFs fund 10% to 20% of the nation's annual wastewater treatment capital investment.
+Cities, states, and other federal programs provide the remainder.
+Local governments have primary responsibility for wastewater treatment; they own and operate 16,000 treatment plants and 24,000 collection systems nationwide.
 Construction of these facilities has historically been financed with revenues from federal grants, state grants to supplement federal aid, and broad-based local taxes (property tax, retail sales tax, or in some cases, local income tax).
 More recently, cities and counties have turned to fees or charges levied on users of public services to cover all or a portion of local capital costs.

-Shifting the Clean Water Act aid program from categorical grants to the SRF loan program has had the practical effect of making localities ultimately responsible for 100% of project costs, rather than less than 50% of costs.
-This has occurred concurrently with other financing challenges: the need to fund other environmental services, such as drinking water and solid waste management; and increased operating costs (new facilities with more complex treatment processes are more costly to operate).
+Shifting the Clean Water Act aid program from categorical grants to the SRF loan program had the practical effect of making localities ultimately responsible for 100% of project costs, rather than less than 50% of costs.
+This has occurred concurrently with other financing challenges, including the need to fund other environmental services, such as drinking water and solid waste management; and increased operating costs (new facilities with more complex treatment processes are more costly to operate).
 Options that localities face, if intergovernmental aid is not available, include raising additional local funds (through increased user fees, developer charges, general or dedicated taxes), reallocating funds from other local programs, or failing to comply with federal standards.
 Each option carries with it certain practical, legal, and political problems.

 Water Quality Improvements.
-Over the past 35 years, the nation has made considerable progress in controlling and reducing certain kinds of chemical pollution of rivers, lakes, and streams.
-Between 1968 and 1995, biological oxygen demand (BOD5) pollutant loadings discharged from sewage treatment plants declined by 45%, despite increased industrial activity and a 35% growth in population.
+Over the past 35 years, the nation has made considerable progress in controlling and reducing certain kinds of chemical pollution of rivers, lakes, and streams, much of it because of investments in wastewater treatment.
+Between 1968 and 1995, biological oxygen demand (BOD) pollutant loadings discharged from sewage treatment plants declined by 45%, despite increased industrial activity and a 35% growth in population.
+EPA and others argue that without continued infrastructure improvements, future population growth will erode many of the CWA achievements made to date in pollution reduction.